zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 ### Syncing environment with the latest changes

 From time to time, new dependencies will be added to the project or the old ones will be removed.
-The command below will make sure the project has the proper environment.
-So run it regularly!
+The command below will make sure the project has the proper environment, so run it regularly!

 ```shell
 make sync_env